f5devcentral/f5-big-iq-lab/docs/class3/module5/lab1.rst

 .. note:: The template used is available on the `BIG-IQ AS3 Templates submitted by the Community`_.

-..
-BIG-IQ AS3 Templates submitted by the Community_: https://github.com/f5devcentral/f5-big-iq/tree/7.1.0/f5-appsvcs-templates-big-iq/community
+.. _BIG-IQ AS3 Templates submitted by the Community: https://github.com/f5devcentral/f5-big-iq/tree/7.1.0/f5-appsvcs-templates-big-iq/community

 The application service called ``tenant3_tcp-lab1-user-key`` is now created on the BIG-IQ dashboard under the application called ``LAB_TCP``.